-If you’re an introvert, social gatherings can feel pretty exhausting.
-Putting yourself out there may seem like a lot of effort when what you really like to do is sit at home with a great book or watch something interesting on TV.
+If you’re an introvert, social gatherings can feel pretty exhausting, and putting yourself out there may seem like a lot of effort.
+So how can you make friends as an introvert who really enjoys sitting at home with a great book or watching something interesting on TV?

 It’s not that you don’t want to make new friends, it’s just not one of your greatest strengths.
 But the truth is everybody needs people in their life.
 Whether that is a group of 20 best buds or 3 meaningful BFF’s, having friends is an essential part of a healthy life.
 Studies have shown that people with high quality social relationships were happier than those without.

 Here are some ways for how to make friends as an introvert (even if you’re really shy!)

 This post may contain affiliate links, at no extra cost to you.
 For more information, please read the Disclosure Policy.